isw-kudos/huddo-docs/docs/boards/msgraph/teams.md

 ### Add to a Team

-To add Huddo Boards to a team, there are a few ways this can be done.
-Follow these steps for one of the simplest methods:
+You can add Huddo Boards to MS Teams in two ways.
+Follow these steps to Huddo Boards as a tab in a Team Channel.

 1. Open the [Teams App](https://teams.microsoft.com) and go to the team you wish to add Huddo Boards to.